Half-Life (series): Blue Shift

 Gearbox went on to develop Blue Shift, Half-Lifes second expansion pack.
 Like Opposing Force, Blue Shift was published by Sierra Entertainment.
 Announced in 2000, the game was initially developed as a bonus campaign for the Dreamcast port of Half-Life; however, the port was cancelled and Blue Shift was instead released for Windows on June 12, 2001.

 Blue Shift puts the player in the position of Barney Calhoun, a security guard working at Black Mesa.
 The game takes place within the early parts of Half-Life, with Calhoun attempting to escape the facility with a small group of scientists.
-Blue Shift also includes a High Definition pack, which upgrades the quality of the models and textures in both Blue Shift and the preceding games in the series.
+Blue Shift also includes a High Definition pack, which upgrades the quality of the models and textures in Blue Shift as well as Half-Life, Opposing Force, and Team Fortress.
 Critics praised the atmosphere and new graphics, but noticed the lack of new content and short length.

 Decay

 The third expansion for Half-Life was Decay.
 The game was again developed by Gearbox and published by Sierra.
 However, unlike previous games, Decay was released exclusively with the PlayStation 2 version of Half-Life.
 Decay is unique within the Half-Life series as the only cooperative game—two players must work together to progress through the game.
 Decay focuses on two of Freeman's colleagues, Gina Cross and Colette Green, as the two work with other scientists to counter the effects of the dimensional rift and ultimately attempt to close it.

 Released on November 14, 2001, Decay received a weak but overall positive reception from critics, many reviewers stating that it was fun to play through with a friend, but that the game's more puzzle-oriented gameplay detracted from the overall experience.
 An unofficial Windows port was released in September 2008.